 "We know our schools already face enormous day-to-day challenges—but we also need to understand what issues they face as we move to online testing over the next few years," Torlakson said.
 "We know this effort will take time, energy and resources— all of which are in short supply.
 That's why we need the broadest participation possible in this survey, so that we provide as much assistance as possible to schools as they make the transition to 21st-century testing."

-The survey, known as the Technology Readiness Tool, asked schools administrators about their type of computers, computer operating systems, memory size, monitor display size, screen resolution, and Internet bandwidth.
+The survey, known as the Technology Readiness Tool [Note: the content of the preceding Web page is now Smarter Balanced Technology Readiness Resources], asked schools administrators about their type of computers, computer operating systems, memory size, monitor display size, screen resolution, and Internet bandwidth.
 The survey also asked them to gauge concerns about the number of test administrators, technical understanding to support online testing, training, and support staff.

 The relatively small response rate suggests that the state should use the findings as baseline rather than drawing conclusions about the results.
 In addition, it should be noted that the data included in the survey are unaudited and submitted voluntarily, and are subject to frequent change as schools change their use of technology frequently.